dolikemc/kindergarden-time-sheet/README.md

 # kindergarden-time-sheet
-A generator for time table spread sheet for a kindergarden tesm
+A generator of time table spread sheet for a kindergarden team

 ## install
 You need a python installation at least >=3.8 with pip.
 You should use git to clone the project locally.